blakenoll/some-where-on-a-beach/README.md

-# Some where on a beach 🏝🍹🥥
+# Somewhere on a beach 🏝🍹🥥

-A tropical theme designed by Blake Noll.
+A tropical theme built on top of the default VS code theme.

 **Enjoy!**